xdavidwu/nox/README.md

 ```

 This updates value starting from May of 2020.
 If you do not specify the month to start with, it will act as an initial import and download all data available.

+## License

+MIT

+For licenses of data, files, libraries directly used by this project, check out the menu in the upper right corner of any page by this project.
+You can also check `resources/views/layouts/main.blade.php` in source form.